 "…Is that all?"

 "I see."
 Katrina sighed.
-"I understand that you might feel a little emasculated, but trust me on this.
-There's no shame in crying.
-Sometimes it really does help."
+"I understand that you might feel a little emasculated, but if you need to, I won't judge."
 She put her arm around him and pulled him close.

 "I hope you're right."
 He sniffled and dried his eyes on his shirt sleeve.